willroberts/ue5-multiplayer-plugin/README.md

 Once this is done, opening your default map will show the multiplayer debug menu, which you can use to host or join sessions.

+You can also use the included `DebugGameMode`, which will print player names and counts as they join or leave the session.

 Additionally, the `DebugMenu` C++ class serves as a reference implementation of the plugin's functionality.

 ## Planned Improvements